leaksignal/testing-environments/README.md

 * http://[IP]:30167/node/wf2.html
 * http://[IP]:30167/node/api-response1.json
 * http://[IP]:30167/node/ssn001.html
-  * Served from a basic nodejs app as a place to put static files for testing
+  * serves as a place to put static files for testing
 ##### Webgoat
 * http://[IP]::30167/WebGoat/login
-  * Webgoat application used to demonstrate how leaksignal can detect or block an active attack
+  * Webgoat application used to demonstrate how LeakSignal can detect or block an active attack
+##### Echo
 The echo server is not mapped to external access.
 It's used for internal cluster testing as needed.

-### ./kubernetes/monitoring
+### Monitoring

 This is the configuration for a quick and easy monitoring system with Prometheus and Grafana.
-I'm currently using it to monitor envoy performance during testing.

 * Prometheus is at http://[IP]]:9090/targets
 * Grafana is at http://[IP]]:9091/login